Possible Charges in California Road Rage Incidents

 Road rage now, especially as we're coming out of the pandemic and more people are on the road, is rampant:

-When you think about what the police and prosecutors and judges are doing, I can tell you right now that I've handled a lot of these cases recently, and of course, of the period of the last 30 years, they are punishing people very severely.
+When you think about what the police, prosecutors, and judges are doing, I can tell you right now that I've handled a lot of these cases recently.
+Of course, over the last thirty years, they have been punishing people very severely.

 Review of the Road Rage Details